 Assessment of the students' knowledge is essential.
-These assessments not only reflect what the student has learned, but also on the quality and content of the information presented.
 It is essential that examination decorum be maintained at all times to insure fairness and validity.

-Both the student and faculty member/instructor are responsible to ensure that the examination protocol is consistent.
+Both the student and faculty member/instructor are responsible for ensuring that the examination protocol and procedures are followed: